 When designing layouts:

 - Avoid presenting too much information at one time on the screen.
-This results in visual clutter.
+Construct a grid system design to avoid visual clutter.

 - Remember the principle ‘form follows function.’
 Make things look like they work.